RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 We can include code for R and many other languages in code chunks within an R Markdown document.
 Then when we knit the document, the code will run and be included in the document.

 To create an R chunk, we start with three backticks and then within curly braces we tell R Markdown that this is an R chunk.
 Anything inside this chunk will be considered R code and run as such.
-An example of a chunk that loads the `tidyverse` and `AER` and makes a graph of the number of times a survey respondent had visited the doctor in the past two weeks follows.
+For instance, we could load the `tidyverse` and `AER` and make a graph of the number of times a survey respondent visited the doctor in the past two weeks.

 ````